cn246-admin/mali/README.md

 -    Run from this directory. eg: `./mali`
 -    OR
 -    Symlink somewhere in `$PATH`
-  -    Single user example:
-    -    `ln -s mali $HOME/.local/bin/mali`
-    -    `ln -s mali $HOME/bin/mali`
+  -    Single user example: `ln -s mali $HOME/.local/bin/mali` or `ln -s mali $HOME/bin/mali`
-  -    Multi user example:
-    -    `sudo ln -s mali /usr/local/bin/mali`
+  -    Multi user example: `sudo ln -s mali /usr/local/bin/mali`
 -    Set the location of Apache's access.log and error.log if they differ from the defaults (`/var/log/{apache,error}.log`).